 Southern Baptist Convention’s Richard Land Calls Gay Scouts a “Catastrophe”

-February 5, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 5, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Today on CNN, Southern Baptist Convention’s Ethics and Religious Liberty Commission President Richard Land dubbed gay men’s participation in Boy Scouts of America ‘a catastrophe.'

 He goes on to allege that a BSA's policy change would endanger children.
 “Do parents really want to allow their teenage boys to go on camp-outs with men who are attacted to the same-sex?
 This verges on-- being beyond the realm of rational and it’s going to lead to human tragedy.
 And the human tragedy is going to be boys, men ending in relationship that are going to be tragic."

 Land seems to ignore the fact, as CNN anchor John Berman pointed out, that heterosexual women are allowed to be Den Mothers.